kenwdelong/aws-deploy/README.md

 Currently (July 2014) this is very much under construction (only a few days old) and there's a lot of hard-coded stuff that still needs to be fixed.

+## Command Line Parameters
+* -Penv the environment.
+Default 'dev'.
+This will activate the correct environment in the environments block in your config file.
+* -PconfigFile the config file to use.
+Default 'network.groovy', in the current directory.
+This file specifies the subnets, security groups, instances, etc.

 ## Dependencies
 This project, as it stands now, requires
 * aws cli